Neo Geo – Baseball Stars 2

 Note 2: I played this game with the standard 2 button PC Engine controller, and there appears to be no way to Pause the game when playing with this controller (that I could determine).
 Therefore, some of the pictures I took required me to use the Freeze button on my tv remote control, which slightly blurs the images of the sprites and words on screen.

 The hu-card for this game is slightly bigger than most PC Engine games.
-The hu-card for this game is slightly bigger than most PC Engine games.
+The game is slightly thicker than most PC Engine games.

 Quick History: Street Fighter II: Champion Edition was released for the PC Engine in Japan in 1993.
 While many versions of Street Fighter II were released in the United States for the Super Nintendo, Sega Genesis, and other gaming systems, the Turbografx 16 (the U.S. version of the PC Engine) never received this game nor any version of Street Fighter II.
 This Japan-exclusive PC Engine game is a (not arcade perfect) port of Street Fighter II: Champion Edition, the arcade game, which was released in 1992.
 Unlike follow-up games in the Street Fighter series, this PC Engine version does not include any ‘turbo’ features (speed-ups in gameplay).
 Rather, it is intended to purely re-create the experience of playing the original arcade game.